ACTivity as medicine In Oncology for Head and Neck study (ACTIOHN study)

 PROMOTE

-Chief investigator: Professor Jo Patterson (Liverpool Head & Neck Centre, UK)
+Chief Investigator: Professor Jo Patterson (Liverpool Head & Neck Centre, UK)

 Outline: Promoting Physical Activity For Patients Living With or Beyond Head and Neck Cancer: A Mixed Methods Approach Addressing Health Inequalities and Factors Impacting Behaviour Change